Extreme Sports Travel insurance Singapore: 6 Things To Take Note For Adventure Sports Lovers

 1. Know which activities are excluded from your travel insurance cover

-Not surprisingly, there are activities that no insurance company is willing to cover.
+Even if your travel insurance plan is marketed as extreme sports travel insurance, there are still activities that no insurance company is willing to cover.
 Here are a few major examples:

 - Any professional competitions or sports in which you get paid, sponsored or receive any kind of financial reward.